kvyb/Segmentation-of-web-UI-elements-with-Detectron2/README.md

 **Note:**
-If using a different dataset, ensure that the eval set contains at least 1 instance of all classes that can be encountered in the training dataset:
+If using a different dataset than the one provided in this repository, ensure that the eval set contains at least 1 instance of all classes that can be encountered in the training dataset:

     cfg.DATASETS.TEST = ("my_dataset_val",